Sir Guy Carleton Elementary School: 2008 schoolhouse fire

+2009 murder of Michael Ciro Nestoruk

+On April 9, 2009, at approximately 7:30 am, the body of 41-year-old Michael Ciro Nestoruk was discovered on schoolgrounds by parents dropping off their children for class.
+Vancouver police determined that it was a homicide.
+Nestoruk was a homeless man who used a wheelchair after falling from the roof of Carleton at the age of 15.
+The fall caused serious injuries requiring multiple surgeries and the amputation of his left leg.
+Nestoruk took prescription painkillers to ease the pain from his injuries; his usage escalated into a lifelong battle with drug addiction.

+Vancouver police announced on April 16, 2014, that Aaron Dale Power had been arrested and charged with the murder of Nestoruk.
+Power, who was 32 years old at the time, admitted to having struck Nestoruk on the head twice with a rock and concealing his body in the bushes, where it was found the morning after.
+The pair had been doing drugs at a nearby motel, but a dispute over drugs and money led Power to later confront Nestoruk at Carleton.
+Power pleaded not guilty to the charge of second-degree murder on February 6, 2017.
+The Supreme Court of British Columbia, however, found him guilty of the charge ten months later in December 2017, and Power was sentenced to life in prison with no eligibility of parole for 12 years.

 2010 proposed closure

 In September 2010, the VSB announced their intention to close down five elementary schools, including Carleton, as a consequence of budget shortfalls.
 The closures would have saved the VSB an estimated CA$1.5 million in annual operating costs; at the time, the VSB was facing an CA$18-million deficit.
 The announcement was met with significant protest from parents, students, and staff.
 The VSB suspended the planned closures after public consultations with affected communities.

 2016 proposed closure

 In June 2016, the VSB announced their intention to close down 12 schools, including Carleton, to save an annual CA$7.7 million in operating costs.
 The VSB also announced that the frame building would be closed for the 2016–17 school year to immediately cut costs.
 The announcements were met with significant protest, and the VSB debated suspending its planned closures once again.
 The elected trustees of the VSB were evenly split on the decision, but the sudden medical leave of several VSB staff members in October prompted the VSB to suspend its plans indefinitely.